Bhaavya/EducationalWeb/README.md

 We will go over how the installation steps for Windows differ from those of Apple

+### Here are instructions for data/model-related files:

-### Since GitHub has file size limits, we cannot upload some of the data and model-related files to GitHub.
+Since GitHub has file size limits, we cannot upload some of the data and model-related files to GitHub.
 They must be uploaded separately (for instance, via Google Drive).
-We go over the details here:
+We go over where to download these files from and which directory to place them in.